49er Fire: Apprehension and charges

-Charges

-Though Parris originally faced a misdemeanor for the negligent burning, after meeting with Cal Fire officials Darlington upped the charges to a felony even as news reports raised doubts about Parris's possible mental health issues and level of responsibility for his actions.
+Parris originally faced a misdemeanor charge for the negligent burning, but after meeting with Cal Fire officials, Nevada County district attorney John Darlington changed the charges to a felony even as news reports raised Parris's possible mental health issues and level of responsibility for his actions.
 Parris was arraigned on September 15.
-Judge Edwards ordered Parris held in county jail on a $50,000 bail, prompted by Nevada County district attorney John Darlington, who argued in favor of the atypically large bail by citing Parris's past arrests for public intoxication and a concern for his safety.
+Nevada County Superior Court Judge Ersel Edwards ordered that Parris be held in the county jail on a $50,000 bail, prompted by Darlington, who argued in favor of the atypically large bail by citing Parris's past arrests for public intoxication and a concern for his safety.
 While Parris could have been held financially responsible for the fire, Darlington noted that it was a futile expectation, given that Parris had no money.
 On September 19, Parris pleaded not guilty to the charge of felony reckless burning.
-The case then went before the Nevada County Superior Court.
-Judge Ersel Edwards changed the charge from reckless burning of an inhabited structure to reckless burning of an uninhabited structure, after testimony that Parris's shack had not been fit for human habitation.
+The case then went before the court.
+Judge Edwards changed the charge from reckless burning of an inhabited structure to reckless burning of an uninhabited structure, after testimony that Parris's shack had not been fit for human habitation.

 The case was moved to the Sutter County Superior Court after Judge Edwards disqualified himself because he knew several fire victims, and there were fears that an impartial jury could not be formed in Nevada County because of the fire's widespread damage to local homes and property.
 In February 1989, Parris pled not guilty by reason of insanity to the two felony charges for reckless burning, as well as two misdemeanors.
 Testifying in his own defense, Parris admitted to hearing voices, among other phenomena, and said that the winds that had blown the burning paper into the brush had been the work of supernatural forces.
 Nevada County district attorney John Darlington argued that Parris had been sufficiently aware of his actions for his decision to burn the paper to qualify as reckless, though Parris's public defender argued otherwise.